I borrowed that title from the words of legendary investor Warren Buffet.

 It’s about personal development.

 Which is why I am learning everything I can about learning.

 My first stop on that journey is the book Make It Stick, by Peter C. Brown, Henry L. Roediger, III, and Mark A. McDaniel.

 Elaborate on what you learn to help make it stick.

-Increase your wealth, improve returns, cut costs and remain compliant.
+Increase your wealth, improve returns and cut costs.